krio/instant-instagram/README.md

 Instant Instagram
 =========

 A simple WordPress plugin for showing Instagram images and video previews.
+It has been tested on WordPress 3.9.1.

 ### Usage